Bucketlist Travels logo

 Guggenheim Museum

 This is the building that transformed a city and started an architectural revolution.
-Ever since Frank Gehry’s swirling, titanium-clad Guggenheim opened in this Basque region city in 1997, it has been acclaimed as one of the greatest buildings of our time.
+Ever since Frank Gehry’s swirling, titanium-clad Guggenheim opened in 1997, it has been acclaimed as the greatest building of our time, and its construction supplied the spark for the remarkable rebirth of old industrial Bilbao.

 Good for age: 18+